r-transit/tidytransit/README.md

 #> Source: local data frame [2 x 4]
 #>
 #>     row   col   expected    actual
-#>   (int) (chr)      (chr)     (chr)
+#>   <int> <chr>      <chr>     <chr>
 #> 1     3    NA 10 columns 1 columns
 #> 2     4    NA 10 columns 1 columns
 ```

-From inspecting the output from `attr(df, 'problems')` and comparing it to just `df`, it appears the problems (at least for this particular `calendar_df`) stem from the empty rows added to the end of the original text file.
-Not a big deal and easily fixed.
-But we leave such specific fixes to the user to correct.
+From inspecting the output from `attr(df, 'problems')` and comparing it to `df`, it appears the problems for this particular `calendar_df` stem from the empty rows added to the end of the original text file.
+Not a big deal and easily cleaned to fit the standard but we leave such specific fixes to the user to correct.

 3. Validating the file and fields structure of a GTFS feed
 ----------------------------------------------------------

-GTFS feeds contain numerous *required* and *optional* files.
-And within each of these files, there are also *required* and *optional* fields (variables).
-(For more detailed information, please see Google's [GTFS Feed Specification Reference](https://developers.google.com/transit/gtfs/reference).
+GTFS feeds contain *required* and *optional* files.
+And within each of these files, there are also *required* and *optional* fields (For more detailed information, please see Google's [GTFS Feed Specification Reference](https://developers.google.com/transit/gtfs/reference).
 Information on non-standard GTFS files---specifically `timetables-new.txt` and `timetable_stop_order-new.txt`---can be found at the [GTFS-to-HTML repo](https://github.com/brendannee/gtfs-to-html).

 After one has successfully downloaded and unpacked a transit feed, there is no guarantee that it satisfies the requirements of a valid GTFS feed.
 For example, an unpacked directory may contain all the properly named text files (e.g. `agency.txt`, `stops.txt`, etc), but it could be that within each text file there is no data or that some of the required fields (or variables) (e.g. `stop_id`) are missing.

 The `gtfsr` package can quickly check the file and field structure of a GTFS feed and inform you if all required files and fields have been found.
 Additional information about optional files and fields is also provided.
 The function is called `validate_gtfs_structure()`.
-It inputs an object of class `gtfs` (the output of functions `import_gtfs()` or `read_gtfs()`) and, by default, attaches a `validate` attribute (i.e. `attr(gtfs_obj, 'validate')`) to the `gtfs` object.
-This `validate` attribute is just a list of validation information.
+It inputs an object of class `gtfs` (the output of functions `import_gtfs()` or `read_gtfs()`) and by default, attaches the `validate` attribute (i.e. `attr(gtfs_obj, 'validate')`) to the `gtfs` object.
+The `validate` attribute is just a list of validation information.
 Set the option `return_gtfs_obj = FALSE` if you only want this validation list.

 Let's take a look at an example, using transit feed data from agencies in Durham, NC, USA.